zzpustc/Video-Crowd-Counting/README.md

 ## Purpose
 This repository mainly created for counting human(without duplication) in video.

-## Acknowledge
-This code is modified from the original opensource crowd counting framework code https://github.com/gjy3035/C-3-Framework

 ## Method
 Current crowd counting methods mainly focus on applying in single image.
 This repository proposed a CascadeCNN network, which utilizes multiple frames to refine the current frame dense map.
 Our Method can be divided into two kinds: Single Transformed CascadeCNN and Double transformed CascadeCNN.